taylaninan/OpenGLDotNet/README.md

 # Version History
 v1.1.0
 This is the second public release of OpenGLDotNet, which is updated to support OpenGL v4.5 with over 610+ extensions as of April 2016.
+Also some new demos (like Quake 2 Console demo and others) have been added to the release.

 v1.0.0
 This is the initial public release of OpenGLDotNet, which supports up to OpenGL v4.4 with over 550+ extensions as of March 2014.